 2. Electricity Savings

-Changing your air filter might help you save money on your heating and cooling system bills, especially during the summer.
-When your HVAC filter is clogged, your HVAC system has to work harder to distribute fresh air around your home, which requires more electricity.
+Replacing your air filter can mend your heating and cooling system's bills during the summer, even more so!
+When the filter of your HVAC is clogged the HVAC system works harder to supply fresh air all around your house, which uses more electricity.

 3. Improved Air Quality